Hiatal Hernia Surgery in Birmingham, AL

 How does a hiatal hernia surgery fix a hernia?

 A hiatal hernia surgery is almost always done laparoscopically with about 5 small incisions.
 The crura of the diaphragm are the muscular pillars of the diaphram that should be snug around the esophagus.
-Surgical repair of a hiatal hernia involves laparoscopically dissecting whatever has herniated into the chest back into the abdomen and closing the crura with suture so that the diaphragm is again snug around the esophagus.
+Hiatal hernia repair surgery of a hiatal hernia involves laparoscopically dissecting whatever has herniated into the chest back into the abdomen and closing the crura with suture so that the diaphragm is again snug around the esophagus.
 It also usually involves a fundoplication which also helps with reflux and to prevent recurrence of the hernia.
 A hiatal hernia is a structural problem so it can not be repaired with medication though medication may help control symptoms.

 The most common symptom is heartburn but you need a test using X-rays as you swallow contrast and pictures are taken as the contrast passes into the stomach.
 This test does not require any anesthesia, it is painless (though the contrast may not taste good), and it is done at a hospital.
 No one can tell if you have a hiatal hernia by simply examining you (which is generally not true of other types of hernias which can be detected on physical exam - Dr. Harris, hiatal hernia surgeon, can also help with these).